kyzinatra/img_parser/readme.md

 Then you can open public/result.json
-You can see all settings in the ./public/settings.json file Other scripts:
+You can see all settings in the ./public/settings.json file

+Other scripts:

 ```sh
   npm run tobase64
 ```

-To encode all images in result to base64 (./public/result/result.json)
+To encode all image results in base64 (./public/result/result.json)

 ```sh
   npm run settings
 ```

-The script asks for all settings in turn and writes them to a file (./public/settings.json)
+This script asks for all settings in turn and writes them to a file (./public/settings.json)

 ```sh
   num run html